herman925/attention-to-number-test/README.md

 2. **Unique Foils**: Ensuring all choices have unique counts prevents confusion and makes the numerical discrimination task clearer

-3. **Varied Arrangements**: Spatial arrangement variations prevent participants from using position or configuration as a cue (must truly enumerate)
+3. **Varied Arrangements**: Spatial arrangement variations prevent participants from using position or configuration as a cue (must truly enumerate) and enable controlled investigations of grouping effects on perceived numerosity (Gheorghiu & Goldschmitt, 2022; Li et al., 2018).

 4. **Pattern Variation**: Pattern overlays add complexity without changing object identity, allowing study of how texture/pattern affects enumeration